Super I.T.C.H

 Doug

-Click the links below and enjoy!
+Click below and rock out!

 DJ David B.

-COMIC BOOK COMPULSIVE — Dime Comics #1: Rex Baxter
+COMIC BOOK COMPULSIVE — Jet Fury #15

 Steve Bennett